nalves599/bling-bank-sirs-project/REPORT.md

 When a user logs in, a POST request is sent with the user email.
 The server will then generate a challenge, which will be protected with the shared-secret.
 The user will then decrypt the challenge, calculate the answer and the encrypt it with the shared-secret and send it to the server.
-If the answer is incorrect, it means that the user is not who he says he is, and the login will fail.
+If the answer is incorrect, it means that the user is not who he says he is and the login will fail.
 If the answer is correct, the server will generate a Session Key and a JWT Token.
 The Session Key will be encrypted with the shared-secret and the server will send the JWT Token and the encrypted Session Key to the user.
 Upon receiving the response, the user will decrypt the Session Key and store it in a cookie along with the JWT Token.